WOODBURY GA DUI LAWYER - WOODBURY GA DUI ATTORNEY

 The term nolo contendere translates to “I do not wish to contest.”
 In a legal setting, this means that you are not admitting you are guilty, but you are also not claiming to be innocent either.
 People use nolo pleas when they think there is a possibility they will not win their case.
 They chose to plead nolo to save them time and money without going to court while also not admitting guilt.

 However, there are some things to consider before using a nolo plea in your case.
-First, you cannot use a nolo contender plea if you are under 21 years of age.
 With regard to DUI cases, you are unable to plead nolo if your blood alcohol concentration (BAC) was higher than .15.
-Lastly, you cannot plead nolo if you have been convicted of a DUI or entered a plea in a DUI case within the past five years.
+You cannot plead nolo if you have been convicted of a DUI or entered a plea in a DUI case within the past five years.

 It is also very important to understand that pleading nolo does not save you from the severe DUI penalties.
 It will not save your license from being suspended or avoid other penalties.
 When a person pleads nolo, they generally face similar penalties to if they were found guilty of the charge.
 Therefore, if a person pleads nolo to DUI, they will face penalties such as: